vlitzke/kitchenflies/RNASeq/walkthrough/README.md

 On the other side, as RNA transcribed from DNA is further processed into mRNA (i.e. introns removed), many RNA-seq reads will fail to align to a genome reference sequence.
 Instead, we need to either align them to transcriptome reference sequences

+Raw read files were quality checked using fastQC (vXXX) and any samples that had multiple paired-end files run on different lanes were merged.
+Reads were filtered and cleaned using fastp (vXXX, default settings), cutting off reads less than 150 bp and automatically trimming adaptor sequences (50 bp from both ends).
+Sequences were aligned to the Drosophila melanogaster cDNA reference file (vBDGP6.46) from Ensembl (https://ftp.ensembl.org/pub/release-110/fasta/drosophila_melanogaster/cdna/).
+Kallisto (vXXX) was used to build an index file and aligned using the quant command.
+This provided us with abundance (.tsv) files containing the total number of counts.
+The differential gene expression analysis was carried out using R (cite XXX).
+Annotations (transcript ID and gene names) were fetched using biomaRt (vXXX), using the Drosophila melanogaster gene ensemble.
+Transcript abundances and count data were pulled.
+Using edgeR, we got our counts per million and log2 the data.
+Samples were then filtered to remove genes with zero read counts and normalized using the TMM method (see Supplementary Figures XXX).
+Continue XXX

 Quality Control
 1, Each of the samples has two .fastq files in them which means that L1 – is the lane but the last number is always 1 or 2 (F or R).
 2. Can merge the ones that have multiple files (for example, those that end in _1) – will give us higher coverage and won’t impact the data, even those these were samples that were run twice